rcompat/rcompat/HACKING.md

 rcompat should ideally have no dependencies.
 In the few cases it has dependencies, they are slated for removal or considered too much of an effort to implement non-natively.
-Consult chat before adding any new dependencies.
+Consult the maintainers before adding any new dependencies.

 ## New / renaming packages